- In Spain the system of teaching foreign languages is completely pointless.

 Pablo: This is one of the challenges of the method.
 During the first weeks when they only listen, progress can be unnoticed, but it’s there.
 Slowly in our brain we formed the structures that allow us to recognize words, and after some time to use them properly.
 But you have to have enough faith and perseverance not to give up after the first few lessons.
 The most helpful for that can be the examples of other students that have already gone through this stage and can show what they achieved in this way.

 Talking about languages continued on throughout the evening, both at Pablo’s home, and on the street, where we ate some Thai food.
-Pablo finally used 2-3 words in Thai to explain the seller that I don’t want shrimps in my salad.
+Pablo finally used 2-3 words in Thai to explain to the seller that I don’t want shrimp in my salad.
 Neither too much chili.
 It was the first time I managed to enjoy my meal without worrying about finding meat inside (I'm vegetarian) and burning my mouth (which happened a few times).

-During the dinner it started to rain, all in all it’s still rainy season.
+During the dinner it started to rain, all in all it’s still the rainy season.
 Within a minute or two it became a huge downpour.
-Safe under a tin lid we listened the drops which loudly bumped into the roof.
-People sake shelter into our canteen, open on the two sides.
+Safe under a tin lid we listened to the drops which loudly bumped into the roof.
+People shelter into our canteen, open on the two sides.
 After a while we went back to the conversation, screaming above the rain.

 Andrea: Where do you want to change the education system?
 In Spain, Thailand?

 Pablo: Everywhere.
-If the method works, why to be limited to one country?
+If the method works, why be limited to one country?
 I'll start probably from something small to show people that it works before I can spread it broader.
 I believe that it makes sense.
 That is why I came to Thailand, the only place where I found a course using a naturalistic approach, based on listening.
 Other people are becoming more and more interested: the first schools of this kind just opened now in Cambodia and Vietnam.